maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>Web of Science</kbd> <kbd>Scopus</kbd> <kbd>Mendeley</kbd> <kbd>Esri ArcGIS</kbd>

-**Cited 100+ times**, this is a comprehensive review of drone-based remote sensing for supporting disaster management.
-We performed a systematic literature search using the **Preferred Reporting Items for Systematic Reviews and Meta-Analyses** methodology, resulting in 635 relevant articles from which we derived trends and critical research needs relating to geography, disaster management application, drone hardware, and drone remote sensing data type and analysis method.
+This study is a comprehensive review of drone-based remote sensing for supporting disaster management.
+We performed a systematic literature search using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses methodology, resulting in 635 relevant articles from which we derived trends and critical research needs relating to geography, disaster management application, drone hardware, and drone remote sensing data type and analysis method.
 Based on the research gaps we identified, we recommended that future studies focus on: (i) earthquakes, floods, and cyclones and other windstorms due to higher loss of life and economic impacts; (ii) larger and urban study areas in low, lower-middle, and upper-middle income countries and territories to support vulnerable populations; (iii) under-demonstrated (and especially response-related) disaster management activities, which generally require observations of built features from urban environments; and (iv) data standards for integrating drone-based remote sensing with international disaster management methodologies.

 ![](https://maja-kucharczyk.github.io/assets/img/rse.jpg)
 [Kucharczyk & Hugenholtz (2021)](https://doi.org/10.1016/j.rse.2021.112577) [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)